jewel/clearskies/protocol/core.md

 }
 ```

-If the "get_manifest" request didn't include a "version" field, or the manifest
+If the "get_manifest" request didn't include a "revision" field, or the
-version is not current, the peer should respond with the full "manifest"
+manifest revision number is not current, the peer should respond with the full
-message, as explained above.
+"manifest" message, as explained above.

 A peer may elect not to request a manifest, and may also elect to ignore the
 "get_manifest" message.